Skip to main content

 • Passwords - defined through input variables, never hardcoded.
 Inject real values at runtime from AWS Secrets Manager, GCP Secret Manager, HashiCorp Vault, or any other Atlas data source.

 • Connection limits - max_user_connections caps the number of simultaneous connections per user.
-MySQL also supports max_connections (per-hour), max_questions, and max_updates.
+MySQL also supports MAX_CONNECTIONS_PER_HOUR, MAX_QUERIES_PER_HOUR, and MAX_UPDATES_PER_HOUR.

 Defining Permissions

-With roles in place, grant privileges at the table and column level.
-First, define the tables that permissions will reference:
+With roles in place, grant privileges at the table, column, function, and procedure level.
+First, define the objects that permissions will reference:

 schema.my.hcl